What is the New Jerusalem?

-The New Jerusalem, which has also been called the Tabernacle of God, the Holy City, the City of God, the Celestial City, and Heavenly Jerusalem, is literally heaven on earth.
-It is referred to in the Bible in several places (Isaiah 52:1, Galatians 4:26, Hebrews 11:10, 12:22-24, and 13:14), but it is most fully described in the 21st chapter of the book of Revelation.
+The New Jerusalem, which is also called the Tabernacle of God, the Holy City, the City of God, the Celestial City, the City Foursquare, and Heavenly Jerusalem, is literally heaven on earth.
+It is referred to in the Bible in several places (Galatians 4:26; Hebrews 11:10; 12:22–24; and 13:14), but it is most fully described in Revelation 21.

-But, by the time we reach the 21st chapter of Revelation, the recorded history of man is at its end.
+In Revelation 21, the recorded history of man is at its end.
 All of the ages have come and gone.
-Christ has gathered His church in the Rapture (1 Thessalonians 4:15-17).
-The Tribulation and the Great Tribulation of the book of Revelation have passed.
-The battle of Armageddon has been fought and won by our Lord Jesus Christ (Revelation 19:17-21).
-Satan has been chained for the thousand-year reign of Christ on earth; he was released and deceived the nations once again, causing them to rise up in rebellion against God once more, but God has defeated Satan again and Satan has received his just punishment, an eternity in the lake of fire (Revelation 20:1-10.)
-The Great White Throne Judgment has taken place, and mankind has been judged (Revelation 20:11-15).
+Christ has gathered His church in the Rapture (1 Thessalonians 4:15–17).
+The Tribulation has passed (Revelation 6—18).
+The battle of Armageddon has been fought and won by our Lord Jesus Christ (Revelation 19:17–21).
+Satan has been chained for the 1,000-year reign of Christ on earth (Revelation 20:1–3).
+A new, glorious temple has been established in Jerusalem (Ezekiel 40—48).
+The final rebellion against God has been quashed, and Satan has received his just punishment, an eternity in the lake of fire (Revelation 20:7–10.)
+The Great White Throne Judgment has taken place, and mankind has been judged (Revelation 20:11–15).

 While he is not the author of every article on GotQuestions.org, for citation purposes, you may reference our CEO, S. Michael Houdmann.